-Twenty-eight years is a long record and explains why we are staunch advocates for CES–the global consumer electronics and technology tradeshow that takes place every January in Las Vegas, Nevada.
+Twenty-eight years is a long record and explains why we are staunch advocates for CES–the global consumer electronics and technology tradeshow every January in Las Vegas, Nevada.

-Beyond networking and exploring the next “new–new” tech finds, we attend in our role for providing digitized photographic content for sharing and uploading to the thousands of photo-sharing gadgets and devices.
+Beyond networking and exploring the next “new–new” tech finds, we attend in our role of providing digitized photographic content for sharing and uploading to the thousands of photo-sharing gadgets and devices.

 [Tweet “@CES takes a lashing for omitting women keynote speakers #ChangeTheRatio”]

-ScanMyPhotos.com CEO, Mitch Goldstone, was interviewed for our advocacy in support of diversity and more equality representation at the world’s largest gathering place for innovations and technology.
+ScanMyPhotos.com CEO Mitch Goldstone was interviewed about our advocacy for diversity and greater equality in representation at the world’s largest gathering place for innovations and technology.

-It is not enough to have women just address the small breakout sessions at the diminutive LVCC North Hall rooms.
+It is not enough for women to address the small breakout sessions at the diminutive LVCC North Hall rooms.
 They and the entire rainbow canvas of diverse representation must also be on the main stage, where thousands attend to hear the keynote addresses.

-This year all those keynote presentations are featuring only men.
+This year, all those keynote presentations featured only men.

 [Tweet “@CES needs a rainbow canvas of diversity on the main stage and by attendees representation #ChangeTheRatio”]